arangodb/docs/3.5/indexing-index-basics.md

 document attribute which contains the documents' creation date and time.
 Documents are expired after `expireAfter` seconds after their creation time.
-The creation time is specified as either a numeric timestamp (Unix timestamp) or a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds.
-All date strings will be interpreted as UTC dates.
+The creation time is specified as either a numeric timestamp (Unix timestamp) or a date string in format `YYYY-MM-DDTHH:MM:SS`, optionally with milliseconds after a decimal point in the format `YYYY-MM-DDTHH:MM:SS.MMM` and an optional timezone offset.
+All date strings without timezone offset will be interpreted as UTC dates.

 For example, if `expireAfter` is set to 600 seconds (10 minutes) and the index attribute is "creationDate" and there is the following document: